rodionsibov/projects/README.md

 # Mini web projects using HTML, CSS & JS

-The more you practice, the better your skills will become!
-You are free to modify, save, share, use or do whatever you want with them.
-Experiment and have fun! 😉
+The more you practice, the better your skills will become 💪.
+You are free to modify, save, share, use or do whatever you want.

+**Experiment and have fun!** 😉